Recording A Live Show at a Gig

 But, for people who can actually perform well live, then yougig will be invaluable to you and your future career.
 You can then have a perfect recording of your live show to promote yourselves with.

-About Martyn Baker, founder of YouGig
+About Martyn Baker, founder of yougig

-He is a highly experienced BBC trained Audio Engineer, working over the last twenty-five years in broadcast quality live and recorded sound.
-He has worked extensively for BBC, ITN, Aljazeera and many commercial media companies in London, Europe, and the Middle East.
+He is a highly experienced BBC trained Audio Engineer, working over the last thirty-five years in broadcast quality live and recorded sound.
+He has worked extensively for recording studios, BBC, ITN, Aljazeera and many commercial media companies in London, Europe, and the Middle East.
 With substantial experience full-time and freelance, he is able to lead, or work as a crew-member in most types of audio project, from music and speech recording, editing and mixing, to live TV, radio, music, and event productions.
 He has worked as primary sound engineer with amongst others; John Peel, Chris Evans, Johnnie Walker, Jonathan Ross, Ruby Wax, Steve Wright, and many broadcast professionals over the years.
 He is also fully coherent with most advanced audio and media software.

 Primarily a bass-guitarist, he was taught from age 14, by respected jazz drummer, Ray Darlison.
 At 16 he was playing in pub-rock band Steppin’ Out, which included the famous delta-blues slide-guitarist, Roger Hubbard, and world class saxophonist, Wesley Magoogan, who later went on to record sax, for the movie “Breaking Glass”, starring Hazel O’Connor.
 This, his first real band, was produced by ex-Spencer Davis Group and Ian Gillan Band guitarist, Ray Fenwick.